1. Who is eligible to go for the Overseas Education & Learning Programme (ASEAN, China and India) trip?

 6. What information do I need to sign up for the trip?

 7. My passport is going to expire soon, can I still apply for the trip?
-Will I require a visa?

 You will need a passport validity of at least 6 months.
 E.g., if you intend to sign up for a September 2024 trip, your expiry date on the passport should be sometime in Apr 2025.
 Please apply or renew your passport before signing up for the trip.